zwentt/zwen/teaching.md

 - <a href="http://www.wentoday.com/downloads/csufresno/om/automation_diagnostics.html" target="_blank">Automation Vulnerability Diagnostic Test </a>
 This diagnostic test tool assesses how vulnerable a service process can be based on three areas of diagnosis: repetitiveness, standardizability, and divisibility of the tasks.
 It visualizes the result using a spider web diagram.

 - <a href="http://www.wentoday.com/downloads/csufresno/om/inventory_visualization.html" target="_blank">Inventory Buildup Simulation </a> This is an Inventory Accumulation Visualizer, a simulation tool that demonstrates how inventory builds up when supply and demand rates differ.
+- <a href="http://www.wentoday.com/downloads/csufresno/om/batch-size-visualizer.html" target="_blank">Batch Size Determination Visualizer </a> This tool is an interactive calculator and visualizer that determines the optimal production batch size for a shared resource to perfectly balance setup times with customer demand.

 ### Location & Layout Problems